60.3 F

 Doctors who provide abortion, transgender care could get legal protections under Virginia Democrat bill

-The Senate narrowly passed Senate Bill 1098, sponsored by , D-Chesterfield, which would block the extradition of providers facing criminal in other states for performing medical services that are legal in Virginia.
-Every Republican opposed the measure.
+The Senate narrowly passed Senate Bill 1098, sponsored by , D-Chesterfield, which would block the extradition of care providers facing criminal charges in other states for performing medical services that are legal in Virginia.
+Every opposed the measure.

-Health care providers have felt a “chilling effect” amid the national crackdown on abortion and care, Hashmi said.
+providers have felt a “chilling effect” amid the national crackdown on and transgender care, Hashmi said.
 Some states are “already imposing their laws onto other states,” she warned, citing a recent case in Louisiana where a New York doctor was indicted for prescribing an abortion pill online.

 Republicans, however, pushed back hard.
 During 40 minutes of debate, GOP senators raised concerns over minors receiving gender-affirming care or abortion medication from Virginia-based doctors via telemedicine.